discrete-notes/discrete-notes.github.io/_posts/2024-10-04-reconstruction-conjectures.md

 ## Graham tree reconstruction conjecture

-A less-known conjecture is Graham tree reconstruction conjecture.
+A less known conjecture is Graham tree reconstruction conjecture.
 (The only reference I could find online is [here](https://arxiv.org/pdf/1109.0522v1), but it seems to be well known in the reconstruction community.)